 - Damage Control – Formed in partnership with Stark Industries, Damage Control is the perfect response to our real-world disgust at Man of Steel’s climactic devastation.
 We can no longer watch superheroes smashing through buildings without thinking about the poor little people doomed to sweep the streets after the credits roll.

 - Aaron Davis – Donald Glover makes a cameo as a thug on the quest for a pistol.
 He gets more than he bargains for when he tries to make a purchase from The Vulture’s goons.
 In the comic books, Davis delves into even darker territories as The Prowler.
-I doubt we’ll ever see his purple mask, but the nephew he alludes to during Spider-Man’s interrogation mode will certainly make an appearance one of these days.
+I doubt we’ll ever see his purple mask (leave that to the Spider-Verse), but the nephew he alludes to during Spider-Man’s interrogation mode will certainly make an appearance one of these days.

 - The Scorpion – Another goofy ass villain from the Spider-Man rogue’s gallery.
 Michael Mando’s Mac Gargan is the scumbag looking to purchase The Vulture’s weaponry on the Staten Island Ferry.
 He does little more than tough guy posturing here, but his appearance during the mid-credits stinger may allude to more shenanigans further down the franchise.

 - The Tinkerer – A cowboy is only as good as his guns.
 You get the impression that this character doesn’t really care how his weapons are used as long as he gets to make them.
 Michael Chernus supplies a little dry wit and a good dose of color to The Vulture’s gangs of miscreants.

 - The Shocker Part II – Bokeem Woodbine picks up the gauntlet of the original Shocker and steps into the ring against Spider-Man towards the film’s climax.
 If Homecoming proves anything, it’s that no two-bit hood is small enough to get his own set-piece.